siascone/sp-between-cities-dijkstras/README.md

   - Total distance of the shortest path
   - Sequence of cities along that path

+## Getting Setup and running the program

+1. Clone this repo
+- Navigate to project directory
+3. Setup and test application:
+-  cd into the /build folder and run the following commands:
+  - `cmake ..`
+  - `make`
+  - `./run_tests` (make sure all 24 tests are passing)
+3. Run the application:
+- cd into the /app folder and run the following commands:
+  - `g++ main.cpp -o main` (compile the application)
+  - `./main` (run the application)

 ## 🏗️ Project Structure

 ### Core Classes